-The introduction to a girl’s orphanage in Jean Webster’s Daddy Long Legs gives you a glimpse into the life of a young girl growing up almost like a slave:
+The introduction to Jean Webster’s Daddy-Long-Legs (Puffin Classics)gives you a glimpse into the life of a young girl growing up almost like a slave a girl’s orphanage:

 The first Wednesday in every month was a Perfectly Awful Day–a day to be awaited with dread, endured with courage and forgotten with haste.
 Every floor must be spotless, every chair dustless, and every bed without a wrinkle.
 Ninety-seven squirming little orphans must be scrubbed and combed and buttoned into freshly starched ginghams; and all ninety-seven reminded of their manners, and told to say, “Yes, sir,” “No, sir,” whenever a Trustee spoke.